-Clicking the New Project button launches the New Project Wizard.
+Clicking New Project launches the New Project Wizard.
 The Wizard will prompt you to enter a Project Name.

 Next, you are prompted to select a Project Type.
 Select whichever most closely matches your project.
 If you are unsure, select All Types of Domestic Work.
 Health & Safety Xpert® will now auto-detect the Risk Assessments and COSHH Assessments that you may require.